franz-dalitz/ludus-cyclorum/README.md

    2. Attack another stone with it, according to the "range" of the symbol, removing the defending stone from the board (your attacker remains stationary)
    3. Rush: a combined action of moving first, then attacking in the same direction
 7. If any stone moves out of the attack range of another, inactive stone, that other stone *may* perform an "attack of opportunity", becoming active and taking the stone that attempted to move
-8. You are allowed to take your own stones through attacks
+8. You are allowed to take your own stones with attacks

 ### Stone Symbols

-Assume that by default each symbol can move one space and attacks with a range of one.
+Assume that by default all symbols can move one space and attack with a range of just one.
 Each symbol has some special rules, which are listed below:

 > **Sword**
 >